mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 ## this(): chaining constructors

-`this` enbales constructors chaining.
+`this` enables constructors chaining.

-E.g., if you want to have three constructors, one doesn't have parameter, one takes in `name`, one takes in `name` and `age`.
+E.g., if you want to have three constructors, one doesn't have any parameter, one takes in `name`, one takes in `name` and `age`.

 ```java
 public class Person {